ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 security guarantee of the protocol.
 This guarantee is the following statement.

-- Any client that is issued a token by a server key and subsequently redeems it, remains anonymous within the set of all clients issued tokens under the same key.
+- A token issued by a server key and subsequently redeemed is indistinguishable from any other token issued under the same key.

-We also require a security guarantee for the server to maintain the utility of the authorization protocol.
+We also require that clients cannot forge tokens, as otherwise Privacy Pass would have little value as an authorization protocol.
+This requirement is stated as follows.

-- Any client that is issued `N` tokens under a given server key cannot redeem greater than `N` valid tokens.
+- Any client that is issued `N` tokens under a given server key cannot redeem more than `N` valid tokens.

-We discuss all of the protocol security requirements more thoroughly in
-{{sec-reqs}}.
+{{sec-reqs}} elaborates on these protocol anonymity and security requirements.

 ## Basic assumptions